+St Francis of Assisi, Landsborouah

+St Patrick's, Stawell

-As we celebrate, we acknowledge the Indigenous owners of the land on which our Churches are built, the Tiapwurong people, and we respect the presence of the spirits of their ancestors among us.
+As we celebrate, we acknowledge the Indigenous owners of the land on which our Churches are built, the Tjapwurong people, and we respect the presence of the spirits of their ancestors among us.

 Fr Andrew's Annual Leave

-For all public liturgy we will require names and numbers I will be taking a break for the next two weeks.
-There will and sanitising of hands, seats and door knobs. be no Masses next weekend, July 4/5.
+I will be taking a break for the next two weeks.
+There will be no Masses next weekend, July 4/5.
 During these weeks the phone will still be answered.
 Liaise with Gloria and Joyce in the parish offices in the usual way.
-Should a fu-Weekday Mass in Stawell - Everyone welcome neral be required my hope is that we have prayers and Usually Tues-Fri 10am but do consult the website and burial in the usual lay-led manner and families will be welbulletin. come to have a requiem Mass when I return.
+Should a funeral be required my hope is that we have prayers and burial in the usual lay-led manner and families will be welcome to have a requiem Mass when I return.
 Joyce and Gloria will be able to assist you in the first instance.
-In Sta-Funerals - We are able to have fifty people.
-We will not well the prayer leaders will be Kevin Dallinger and Mary yet be catering for cuppas after funerals.
-Rita Thomas.
+In Stawell the prayer leaders will be Kevin Dallinger and Mary Rita Thomas.
 In Ararat we have Sioux Reid and Harry Collins.

 Back to Twenty People

 Our fifty people rule has been stepped back for at least a week.
 For now our limit is twenty people in the churches.
 It is hoped that fifty will be allowed in by the weekend of June 18/19.
 We'll wait and see.
 In Stawell Gloria will continue to arrange the twenty.
-In Ararat parishioners are invited to put your names on the notice board in the church fover.
+In Ararat parishioners are invited to put your names on the notice board in the church foyer.